Ross School of Business

 The University of Michigan Ross School of Business (branded as Michigan Ross) is the business school of the University of Michigan, a public research university in Ann Arbor, Michigan.

 The school was originally established in 1924 as the School of Business Administration.
 Today, it offers bachelor's, master's, and doctoral degrees, as well as an executive education program.
 Michigan Ross also collaborates with other colleges and schools at the University of Michigan to offer dual degree programs.
 Additionally, the school's Executive Education program includes a Distinguished Leader Certificate.
-Michigan Ross maintains the tenth largest endowment among all business schools in the United States, with a total of $435 million as of 2016.
+Michigan Ross maintains the tenth largest endowment among all business schools in the United States, with a total of US$435 million as of 2016.